 Readers say THIS is the worst kind of road to drive on.
 We offer tips

 Back in 2021 we asked our readers, “What kind of roads do you dread driving down the most?”
-Of those who voted in our poll, the highest percentage answered that they dread driving down icy/snowy roads the most, followed by city/urban roads, windy roads through mountains, dirt roads and, finally, flat boring roads.
+Of those who voted in our poll, the highest percentage answered that they dread driving down icy/snowy roads the most, followed by city/urban roads, winding roads through mountains, dirt roads and, finally, flat boring roads.
 We weren’t surprised that most people dislike icy and snowy roads the most.
 Winter driving, particularly driving on ice or snow, can white-knuckle even the calmest driver.

 COLD WEATHER DRIVING, “OH, SNOW!”